Fishkill Injury Attorney Serving Wappingers Falls, Beacon, Lagrangeville, Brewster, Carmel & Nearby Areas Of Hudson

 Railroad workers work in some of the harshest conditions of any industry.
 The equipment and tools are often heavy, and operating the machinery and tools places a burden on muscles, joints and ligaments.
 Repetitive stress injuries such as carpal tunnel syndrome, "tennis elbow" and torn rotator cuffs are common.

 If you are a federal railroad worker in New York or other Northeastern state in the U.S. and are seeking compensation under the provisions of the Federal Employers' Liability Act (FELA), you will benefit by getting help from an experienced railroad injury lawyer.
-I am attorney Ira M. Maurer of Fishkill, New York.
-I have been helping injured railroad workers recover the injury benefits they deserve for more than 30 years.
+Attorney Ira M. Maurer of Fishkill, New York, has been helping injured railroad workers recover the injury benefits they deserve for more than 30 years.

 Proving A Repetitive Stress Injury

 Proving injuries such as carpal tunnel syndrome and other repetitive stress injuries can be challenging.
 It is necessary to work closely with ergonomic specialists and orthopedic surgeons to establish a connection between the repetitive stress and the work place.
-I understand the medical and legal issues and know how to prove your claim.
-I have an excellent record of successful representation and have handled complex cases on a national level.
+Ira M. Maurer understands the medical and legal issues and know how to prove your claim.
+He has an excellent record of successful representation and has handled complex cases on a national level.
 When you’re injured on the job it can negatively affect your life beyond the pain it causes.
-With over 30 years of experience, I can help you understand how to win a repetitive stress/cumulative trauma injury case.
+With over 30 years of experience, Mr. Maurer can help you understand how to win a repetitive stress/cumulative trauma injury case.

 The right lawyer can make a difference.
 Let The Maurer Law Firm, PLLC, make a difference in your life when you need it the most.
 If you or a loved one has developed carpal tunnel syndrome and want to know if you can make an injury claim to pursue compensation, please contact The Maurer Law Firm to schedule a free consultation with experienced, aggressive greater Hudson Valley and Fishkill injury lawyer Ira Maurer.
 Call 845-896-5295 today.